Who Murdered Maeve From Maynooth?

 - For refreshments, you will pass coffee shops and convenience stores as well as a number of bars and restaurants along the route.

-To purchase this Whodunit Hunt with credit / debit / Amex card please click here and type Dundalk in the ‘Special Requests’ field at the start of the purchase page.
+To purchase this Whodunit Hunt with credit / debit / Amex card please click here and type Dundalk in the ‘Special Requests’ field on the purchase page.

 The starting point is Kelly’s Monument near the cathedral, shown in the map below.